natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Pe-8.md

 * 4 x 1,000 kg FAB-1000 bombs (4,000 kg total)
 * 1 x 5,000 kg FAB-5000 bomb (5,000 kg total)

-The Pe-8 can carry the FAB-5000 bomb, the largest bomb in-game, with over 5 tons of TNT equivalent, which proves extremely deadly in ground RB and naval battles.
+The Pe-8 can carry the FAB-5000 bomb with over 5 tons of TNT equivalent, which proves extremely deadly in ground RB and naval battles.
 The 40 x 100 kg bombs loadout is suitable for carpet bombing against columns of vehicles and occasionally base bombing while the 4 x 1000 kg bombs loadout is best suited for destroying bases and airfields, and 2 bombs are required to destroy a base.
 The stock payload of 40 x 50 kg bombs has very little efficiency against ground targets due to lack of explosive power and is ill-suited for base bombing.

 === Defensive armament ===
 {{Specs-Avia-Defensive}}